Learn about the petition and review process for bringing parking permits to your neighborhood.

 Learn more about the SFMTA's parking management policies:

 To add a street block or address to an existing Residential Permit Area a petition signed by more than fifty percent of the households on each proposed block must be submitted to the SFMTA (one signature per household).
 Blank petition forms can be obtained here:

 Residential Parking Permit Program

 1 South Van Ness Avenue, 8th Floor

 San Francisco, CA 94103

-To create a new Residential Permit Parking Area, a petition signed by at least 250 households (one signature per household) in the proposed area must be submitted to the SFMTA.
+To create a new Residential Permit Parking Area, a petition signed by at least 250 households or 50 percent of the residential units in the residential area proposed for designation (one signature per household) must be submitted.
 See "Expand an Existing Permit Area" for petition forms.

-If requests are approved, the legislation and sign installation process takes approximately three months from submittal of valid petitions for area extensions and six months from submittal of valid petitions for new areas.
+If requests are approved, the legislation and sign installation process takes approximately four to five months from submittal of valid petitions for area extensions and one or two years from submittal of valid petitions for new areas.
 The process is as follows:

 Call 311 or 415.701.2311 (if calling outside of San Francisco)